vexi99/OOP-Assignment/README.md

 Student Number: C17448206

-# Description of the assignment
+# Description of the assignment:

 # Instructions